ishan1235k/AWS-City-Of_Vancouver-Project/README.md

-# City of Vancouver Employee Data Quality Control
+# City of Vancouver Employee Data Security and Quality Control

 This project implements a data quality control pipeline for the City of Vancouver’s Employee Remuneration and Expenses dataset using AWS Glue Studio.
 The pipeline ensures data accuracy by applying completeness, uniqueness, and value validation rules.
 It also ensures data security through encryption, versioning, replication, and enables governance through monitoring and auditing.